Applying for Safe Boating Certificates (SBC), Certificates of Personal Watercraft Operation (CPWO), Temporary and Duplicate Certificates

 When you take your class, your instructor/course provider will need the ID number assigned to you.
 You will need to provide your instructor with your name (as it was entered into the online Sportsman Licensing System) as well as your month and day of birth.

-Use your Date of Birth and Conservation ID to log in and follow the instructions to purchase the Safe Boating Certificate or Certificate of Personal Watercraft Operation.
+Use your Date of Birth and Conservation ID to log in and follow the instructions to purchase the Certificate of Personal Watercraft Operation.
 You will need a printer to print your certificate and sales receipt.
 The printed certificate is your official document.
 After signing it, you must carry it whenever you operate your vessel.
 In the event of printer or user error, you will be allowed to reprint your certificate at any time by logging back into the system.
 For those that do not have access to a computer, you may go to the DEEP Processing Office or use a computer at a local library.

 If you have already completed a Boating Safety Course, but not yet purchased your certificate: